fugolini/Portfolio/NewsScraper/README.md

 ## Overview

-A scraper that logs into the website of a well-known Italian newspaper, downloads the daily edition in PDF format, uploads it to an upload service, and finally emails it to a list of recipients through my personal gmail.
-The email will also include the download links to the last six editions.
+A scraper that logs into the website of some well-known Italian newspapers, downloads the daily editions in PDF format, uploads them to an upload service, and emails them to a list of recipients through a configured SMTP service.
-The credentials (gmail token, newspaper website password and emails) are securely Fernet-encrypted and stored in a .creds file.
-The encryption key is stored separately.
-The address book is in json format, and so is the archive of editions.
+All credentials are securely Fernet-encrypted and stored in a .creds file; the encryption key is stored separately.
 For robustness, the program preserves a timestamped log.
-Should anything fail, the log is sent to the sender of the email (my personal email).
-NOTE: A subscription is needed to download the newspaper.
+NOTE: A subscription is needed to download the newspapers.

 ## Goals of the project:
 1. Sinking my teeth into more structured and advanced Python.
-2. The sheer intellectual challenge of it.
-3. The fun that comes with automating otherwise tedious tasks.
+2. Automating otherwise tedious tasks.
-4. Having my Raspberry Pi send me the newspaper every morning.
+3. Having my Raspberry Pi send me the newspaper every morning.
+It saves me 20 minutes a day!

 ## Key features
 - Fast and safe encryption
+- Up to ~60% PDF compression
+- Robust exception handling
 - An archive of editions updated daily
 - Very easily extendable
 - A command line interface which provides test runs and easy manipulation of the address book.